Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Changes:
 - Composers are no longer exhausted.
 Instead you can use them again immediately.
+- The Magnetic Association is now possible with just an engineer.

 Fixes:
 - The Mountaineer Experience Tooltip now works properly again.